 In addition to being the founder of Wish for Wendy, Andy Lipman is a fabulous motivational speaker.
 Please call 770-905-7056 if you know of a business, civic, religious, or social organization, school group or club that might be interested in hearing Andy's remarkable story.
-Click here to read testimonials about Andy's past appearances, or for speech descriptions and booking information.
+Click here to read testimonials about some of Andy's past appearances, or for speech descriptions and booking information.

 Honoring Wendy's Memory